 "Personal care product" means any product intended for cleaning or cleansing any part of the body, such as the skin and hair, and including, but not limited to, hair shampoo, hair conditioner, soap, bath gels, and other bath products.
 The term ‘personal care product’ shall not include any product for which a prescription is required for distribution or dispensation as provided in section 281 of the Public Health Law or section 6810 of the Education Law.

-The law and regulations allow a manufacturer to apply for a waiver from complying with the 1,4-dioxane limits based on the submission of proof to DEC that the manufacturer has taken steps to reduce the presence of 1,4-dioxane in their product or products and is still unable to comply with the limits in the law.
-Under the regulations, no waiver will be effective after December 30, 2025.
+The law and regulations allowed for a manufacturer to apply for a waiver from complying with the 1,4-dioxane limits based on the submission of proof to DEC that the manufacturer has taken steps to reduce the presence of 1,4-dioxane in their product or products and is still unable to comply with the limits in the law.
+Under the regulations, no waiver will be effective after December 30, 2025, and all products will need to comply with the limits.

-Questions about the forms or process to obtain a waiver may be directed to [email protected]
+Questions about waivers may be directed to [email protected]